hikeventures/hikeventures.github.io/_posts/2014-12-12-thoughts-on-upgrading-my-sony-a7r-to-sony-a9.markdown

 I would prefer less MP but the possibilities to record 4K internally as I don't want to carry more gear with me (beside the additional costs).
 It would be better if Sony could build the camera in a slightly bigger camera body if heat generation in the small camera body seems to be an issue.
 Also I would prefer more dynamic range rather than MP.
 I am excited to see if the new sensor will be a Bayer Sensor or a new Multilayer Sensor ...

 What are your thoughts?
-Are you going to stick with your A7r?
+Are you going to stick with your A7 or would you upgrade to a possible Sony A9?